-One climate researcher argued that the Trump circus could do less damage outside of the tent, than in it.
-But regardless, an enormous elephant remains in that tent: the Paris Agreement might have been a milestone, but not in marking the beginning of meaningful climate action.
+One climate researcher argues that the Trump circus could do less damage outside of the tent, than in it.
+But regardless, a bad-tempered bull elephant remains in the marquee.
+The Paris Agreement might have been a milestone, but not in marking the beginning of meaningful climate action.

 In 2008, the incomparable Professor Sir David John Cameron MacKay published, at his own expense, Sustainable Energy – Without the Hot Air.
-But by the time of his untimely death two years ago, and still, the public and the mainstream media MacKay had passionately sought to inform about the scale of the challenge of decarbonising energy remained stubbornly ignorant of the central tenant of his message:
+But by the time of his untimely death two years ago, and today, the public and the mainstream media that MacKay had passionately sought to inform about the scale of the challenge of decarbonising energy, remain stubbornly ignorant of the central tenant of his message:

 Not one of the 194 signatory countries to the Paris accord has a plausible plan to convincingly cut its greenhouse gas emissions—Climate Action Tracker rates five countries’ plans as ‘sufficient’, of the 32 countries it tracks, but for emission-reduction goals pre-Paris, and Aotearoa, unsurprisingly, is among the 15 countries ranked ‘inadequate’.
 Certainly, the world’s most respected climate scientist, Dr James Hansen, was unimpressed with Paris: